kestra-io/libs/python/README.md

 ### Timers

-The `Kestra` class provides a method to send timers to the Kestra server.
+The `Kestra` class provides a method to send timer metrics to the Kestra server.

 ```python
 Kestra.timer("my_timer", 1)